 Will Shoppers Drug Mart secure a unique cannabis deal before full-on legalization in 2018?
 Only time and Health Canada can tell.
 Until the legal non-medical market opens, only consumers with valid prescriptions for marijuana—there are more than 200,000 of them registered in Canada—can purchase the product in Canada through a licensed producer.
 Those licensed producers may only distribute their product through the mail.

 Aphria inc shares were halted from trading ahead of the announcement and will resume trading at 4:30 p.m.
-EST in TorontoPosted: Tuesday, December 5th, 4:10am 10 months ago
+EST in TorontoPosted: Tuesday, December 5th, 4:10am a year ago

 Alana seeks to see cannabis from the perspective of politicians, advocates, entrepreneurs, and consumers.
 She got her start with a byline in the arts and culture section and crossed over into cannabis after using it medicinally.
 Current projects include investigations into cannabis and wellness; entrepreneurs of the Green Rush; cannabis for athletes; and the evolution of cannabis laws and culture in Canada.